ranjeetkulkarni/CampusHub2.0/README.md

 ---

 ## Core Functionality
 All database operations and core logic are implemented in `models.py` using SQLAlchemy ORM.
 All image uploads are handled via Supabase Storage.
+The app is structured for maintainability and extensibility, following best practices for separation of concerns and modularity.

 ---